 5. Letting Them Skip Family Functions

 Dance recitals, parent-teacher meetings, and birthday parties are all important family functions.
 Allow your addicted loved one to skip these events and you encourage them to continue using.
+You are enabling addiction.

 6. Getting Angry at Drinking and Drugging Buddies